genneko/zmplrepl/README.md

 [SZ]imple ZFS Replicator

 ## Install
-Install this program on sending and receiving hosts.
+Install this program on both sending and receiving hosts.

 1. Clone this repo in a directory of your choice.
     ```